AlfonsoGaribay/AlfonsoGaribay/README.md

 Hi 👋 My name is Alfonso Garibay

-Senior at SJSU, iOS developer, Front-end developer/designer

-  I'm finishing up my senior year at SJSU this fall as a Computer Engineering major.
+Recent computer engineering grad from SJSU.

+Im passionate about possiby becoming an iOS and/or web developer/designer.

 While at SJSU I've occupied myself with learning and exposing myself to various technologies, like iOS development through a great bootcamp called CodePath.
 I finished that with honors, it was a lot of fun and I got a great understanding of UIKit.
-On my spare time ive also been stuydying full-stack developement and design, I've grown fond of front end developement and I love using FIgma for my design work!
+On my spare time ive also been stuydying full-stack developement and design, I've grown fond of front end developement and I love using Figma for my design work!
 I'm still trying to expand my frame of reference in respect to the tech feild so I eagerly embrace an opportunity to learn and collab with others on cool projects!

 * 🌍  I'm based in the California Bay Area
 * 🖥️  See my portfolio at [my github.](http://github.com/AlfonsoGaribay?tab=repositories)